SK Innovation Wins KRW 3.3 Trillion Power Plant Order in Vietnam

 According to the Korea Automobile Mobility Industry Association, cumulative sales of domestic complete vehicles as of the third quarter of 2025 reached 1,036,912 units.
 Of these, eco-friendly vehicles accounted for 44%, or 457,321 units.
 The government aims to more than double the proportion of eco-friendly vehicle sales within 10 years.

-The government also set a goal for the distribution of zero-emission vehicles, including only electric and hydrogen vehicles.
-Assuming the 2035 National Greenhouse Gas Reduction Target (NDC), announced on the 11th, to be 53%, the lowest goal, a total of 9.52 million zero-emission vehicles must be supplied by 2035.
+The government also sets a goal for the distribution of zero-emission vehicles, including only electric and hydrogen vehicles.
+Assuming the 2035 National Greenhouse Gas Reduction Target (NDC), to be 53%, the lowest goal, a total of 9.52 million zero-emission vehicles must be supplied by 2035.
 The cumulative number of zero-emission vehicles distributed is approximately 750,000, representing only 7.8% of the target value.

 The government plans to support the distribution of eco-friendly vehicles across the entire supply and demand chain.
-To increase demand, subsidies for passenger EVs will be significantly expanded from next year.
-Until this year, subsidies were limited to a maximum of KRW 5.8 million per vehicle, but starting next year, an additional KRW 1 million will be provided.
+To increase demand, subsidies for passenger EVs will be significantly expanded from this year.
+Until last year, subsidies were limited to a maximum of KRW 5.8 million per vehicle, but starting this year, an additional KRW 1 million will be provided.
 This applies to scrapping old existing vehicles and purchasing eco-friendly vehicles.
 The total budget for subsidies has also been increased from KRW 780 billion this year to KRW 936 billion next year.

 korean-machinery.com | Blog Magazine of korean-machinery, brands and Goods